dtdd2l/aws-nodejs-sample/README.md

 It's also possible to configure your credentials via a configuration file or directly in source.
 See the AWS SDK for Node.js [Developer Guide](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) for more information.

+## Report Configuration

+Configuration of the report is done by maintaining the set of options for the call to [CloudWatch getMetricStatistics](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CloudWatch.html#getMetricStatistics-property).
+These options have been split into a few different files to make things clearer.

+To configure which services and metrics to gather stats for, edit `metrics.js`.
+It might be useful to consult the list of [AWS Namespaces](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-namespaces.html), [API Gateway Metrics and Dimensions](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/api-gateway-metrics-dimensions.html), [Lambda Metrics and Dimensions](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/lam-metricscollected.html), [DynamoDB Metrics and Dimensions](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/dynamo-metricscollected.html), [ElasticSearch Metrics and Dimensions](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/es-metricscollected.html), and/or [SNS Metrics and Dimensions](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/sns-metricscollected.html).

+To configure what period and stats to gather, edit `period-and-stats.js`.

+To configure the date range, edit `date-range.js`.
+These values should be in ISO 8601 format.

+## Usage

+To run the utility, execute the following:
+`node report-cloudwatch-metrics.js`

 ## License